prototypefund/Digital_Bargeld-docs/api-exchange.rst

     but of course expected to be primarily used for diagnostics.
     The response body is a `RevealConflictResponse`_.

+  **Details:**

+  Request body contains a JSON object with the following fields:

   .. code-block:: tsref

     interface RevealRequest {

-      // Hash over most of the arguments to the /exchange/melt step.
-Used to
-      // identify the corresponding melt operation.
-For details on which elements
-      // must be hashed in which order, please consult the source code of the exchange
-      // reference implementation.
-      session_hash: HashCode;
+      // Array of `n` new hash codes of denomination public keys to order.
+      new_denoms_h: HashCode[];

+      // Array of `n` entries with blinded coins,
+      // matching the respective entries in `new_denoms`.
+      coin_evs: CoinEnvelope[];

-      // Array of `kappa - 1` ECDHE transfer private keys.
+      // `kappa - 1` transfer private keys (ephemeral ECDHE keys)
-      // The exchange will use those to decrypt the transfer secrets,
-      // and then decrypt the private keys and blinding factors
-      // of the coins to be generated and check all this against the commitments.
       transfer_privs: EddsaPrivateKey[];

+      // transfer public keys at the `noreveal_index`.
+      transfer_pub: EddsaPublicKey[];

+      // The original commitment, used to match the /refresh/reveal
+      // to the corresponding /refresh/melt operation.
+      rc: TALER_RefreshCommitmentP;

     }